 There are lots of different ways in which people choose the horse that they are going to back!

 Many simply go for their favourite name, or choose the jockey’s silks that have their favourite colour, or the jockey whose name they recognise!
 Why not ask one of the regular racegoers who they think might win?

 To help out the novice racegoer, the Racecourse has a programme, or ‘Racecard’, produced for every meeting.
 Have a look at ‘understanding the Racecard‘.

-If you're going in to the Premier or the Grandstand & Paddock Enclosures you can see the horses walk round the 'Parade Ring' before the jockey gets on.
-It's always worthwhile looking at your horse to see if it's calm (but not too sleepy!).
-Ideally you want a horse that is taking a healthy interest in everything going on without getting too agitated or excited.
+If you’re going into the Premier or the Grandstand & Paddock Enclosures, you can see the horses walk around the ‘Parade Ring’ before the jockey gets on.
+It’s always worthwhile looking at your horse to see if it’s calm (but not too sleepy!).
+Ideally, you want a horse that is taking a healthy interest in everything going on without getting too agitated or excited.

 You should look if the horse is healthy.
-You can often tell this by having a good look at its coat – see if it has a healthy shine to it) and see if it's in good shape and has plenty of muscles around its back legs and chest.
+You can often tell this by having a good look at its coat – see if it has a healthy shine to it.
+You can also tell if it’s in good shape by checking out the muscle definition around the back legs and chest.

 Often when horses are getting a bit nervous or over excited they sweat.
 This appears as a white-ish lather around the neck or under the saddle.
-A small amount of sweat is not a bad sign, but it is often considered to be detrimental if a horse is sweating in between it's back legs.
+A small amount of sweat is a good sign, but it is often considered detrimental if a horse is sweating between its back legs.

-For many of our races we offer a prize to the stable lad or lass who is in charge of 'the best turned out horse'.
-The sponsor of the race chooses a horse which they think has been well groomed - quite often the mane or the tail is plaited and there might be a 'diamond' pattern on the horses hind quarters (their hips essentially!)
+We offer a prize to the stable lad or lass in charge of ‘the best turned out horse’ for many of our races.
+The race sponsor will choose a horse that they think has been well groomed – quite often the mane or the tail is plaited, and there might be a ‘diamond’ pattern on the horse’s hindquarters (their hips essentially!)
 This means that the stable lad or lass has spent time brushing, preparing and generally giving a lot of TLC to their charge.

-Have you heard the phrase 'horses for courses'?
-Well that's never more true than at Pontefract.
-The unique shape of the course with it's turns and ups and downs means that it takes a very special type of horse to win at Pontefract.
+Have you heard the phrase ‘horses for courses’?
+Well, that’s never more true than at Pontefract.
+The course’s unique shape with its turns and ups and downs means that it takes a very special type of horse to win with us.
 And quite often if a horse runs well here, it will generally do so again.
 So watch out for horses that have won or run well at Pontefract before.
-The racecard will normally be a good guide to this - if a 'C' or 'CD' appears next to the form it means that they've won at the Course, or at this Course and over the same Distance before!
+The racecard will normally be a good guide to this – if a ‘C’ or ‘CD’ appears next to the form it means that they’ve won at the Course, or at this Course and over the same Distance before!
 One horse, Mr Wolf, won 9 times at Pontefract before he retired in 2012!
 He still comes to visit when we have a parade of retired racehorses at our Sunday meeting in August.

 Finally, before you go and put on your bet (click here for how to do so), have a look at the horses on the way to start.
 They should canter down to the start enthusiastically but under control.
-You don't want to see a jockey really struggling to hold on to the horse, but at the same time you don't want to see the horse having to be cajoled to leave the Parade Ring!
+You don’t want to see a jockey really struggling to hold on to the horse, but at the same time, you don’t want to see the horse having to be cajoled into leaving the Parade Ring!

 The horse should then be cool, calm and collected at the start and ready to go!!

-The Racetrack on which the horses run is an oval of 2miles and 139yards of turf.
+The Racetrack on which the horses run is an oval of 2miles and 136 yards of turf.